garden-io/garden/docs/reference/commands.md

 ### garden get status

-Outputs the status of your environment.
+Outputs the full status of your environment.

 ##### Usage